 Define your current fitness level

-Before starting any new exercise program, assessing your current fitness level is essential.
+Assessing your fitness level is essential before starting any new exercise program.
 Start by consulting with a healthcare professional or certified trainer who can conduct a physical check and provide you with an overall evaluation of your fitness level.
 This may include testing and measuring body composition, flexibility, strength, and cardiovascular endurance.

 Suppose a “live examination” is out of scope.
 Another way is to use one of the many online tools to determine your fitness level.

 Also, consider how much physical activity you currently engage in regularly.
-For example, are you primarily sedentary, or do you engage in moderate to high levels of physical activity?
+For example, are you primarily sedentary, or do you engage in moderate to high physical activity levels?
 This can give you a general idea of your current fitness level and, further on, how much time you can allocate to your training per week.

 Ironman split distances and times

 To help further in your decision process, let us examine each split in an Ironman triathlon.

 In the table below, you will find all the distances in both metric and imperial measures.